Mac-lp3/typescript-serverless-demo/README.md

 Store those encryption strings in the terraform variables.

-# build/deploy
+# test/build/deploy

-Lambdas use a shared layer.
+Tests use npm, build and deploys use make.

+Simple unit tests with `npm run test`.

+Integration test with a local mariadb docker image with `npm run test:int`.

+NPM packages and shared Lambda code is deployed as a lambda layer, which must get built first.

 ## TODO

+* proper drug data to insert on deploy
+* integrated test of get drugs method using that list
+* lambda for running the SQL
+    * hellow world in the private subnet
+    * test connection in the private subnet
+    * copy over sql

 * check RDS network
     * ACL
     * sec groups
 * check lambda -> rds connection
 * route 53
-* lambda db subnet access
-* refine lambdas, tsc, and test set up
-* db init sql script
-    * test locally on docker

 ### extended todos